Juvenile Indigent Defense Delivery System

 The legal needs of children in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
-Vermont statutes list one post-disposition proceeding at which youth have a right to counsel.
+Vermont statutes list two post-disposition proceeding at which youth have a right to counsel.

 In Vermont, youth have a right to counsel in the following post-disposition proceedings: